-As you know, we've written about hypothermia many times here.\ It is a subject that my son and I, members "back in the day", of a USCGAux Cold Water Team, were trained in.
-Recently, amongst the professional life-saving community, whispers started that we have had it all wrong, that data, from US Navy studies from the post WW-II era on "Time of Useful Consciousness" that came from molded dummies with internal brass skeletons, didn't calibrate to live testing conducted by various scientific and medical studies done in the last couple of years.
-Further, medical testing of the effects of cold water on the human physiology would lead one to believe that the standard "fireman's hoist\\" of a stricken mariner, taught everywhere, could in fact lead to a worsening of the effects of cold water on the victim, even leading to death.
-This column, replacing ALL the columns I've written about this subject, is about that.
+Hypothermia is a subject that my son and I, members "back in the day," of a USCGAux Cold Water Team, were trained in.
+Recently, amongst the professional life-saving community, whispers started that we have had it all wrong.
+Data from US Navy studies from the post WW-II era on "Time of Useful Consciousness" on molded dummies with internal brass skeletons didn't calibrate to live testing conducted by various scientific and medical studies done in the last couple of years.

+Further, medical testing of the effects of cold water on the human physiology would lead one to believe that the standard "fireman's hoist" of a stricken mariner, taught everywhere, could in fact lead to a worsening of the effects of cold water on the victim, even leading to death.
+This column is about that.